 Appropriate Vaccine Usage

-This tells you the percent of patients that have received the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percentage of patients that were given the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This indicates the percentage of patients that needed additional assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living may indicate erosion of a patient's medical condition.
+This is the percentage of residents that required additional assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may indicate deterioration of a resident's health.

 Ability to Keep Residents Mobile